-10.8 Students must comply with the minimum duration of a particular programme, even in the event where credit(s) have been granted towards the programme as stipulated in Table 3.
+10.10 Students must comply with the minimum duration of a particular programme, even in the event where credit(s) have been granted towards the programme as stipulated in Table 3 Duration of Programmes (page 46).

-The UJ Academic Regulations do allow for exceptions to this rule: Students who fail to complete the programme within the maximum period will be allowed to continue with the programme only if granted special permission by the Executive Dean on recommendation of the relevant HOD or the faculty's/college's Examination or Assessment Committee.
+The UJ Academic Regulations do allow for exceptions to this rule: Students who fail to complete the programme within the maximum period will be allowed to continue with the programme only if granted special permission by the Executive Dean on recommendation of the relevant HOD or the faculty's Examination or Assessment Committee.